 On the Subject, Question, Request for Comment, and Thanks for Comment sections you'll see small links labeled options.
 On these sections, you can add in custom data points and fields, and clicking the options link will allow you to see what custom fields you can use in that section.
 These will be based on the data points you track for your customers; for JarvisAir you'll see the following options for the Question field:

-It's all about your company, your voice, and your relationship with your customers, so don't be afraid to play around with your survey template!
+It's all about your company, your voice, and your relationship with your customers, so don't be afraid to play around with your email!
 We'd love to hear your feedback on what has helped you to improve your results.

-There are also some different options for the different messages you show your customers when they reply—have a look at our articles on feedback topics and Conversations to see how you can personalize your survey further and get more information at the same time!
+There are also some different options for the different messages you show your customers when they reply—have a look at our articles on feedback topics and Conversations to see how you can personalize the survey!